ChristopherA/Lists-of-High-Signal-Low-Noise-Links/#VerifiableClaims #ImmunityCredentials.md

 **I am co-chair of World-Wide-Web Consortium Credentials Community Group ([#W3C CCG](https://w3c-ccg.github.io/)), where a number of important credentials and identity specifications were nurtured to the point where they could be formalized into international standards.
 Most notably, the Verifiable Credentials specification is now a full "recommended" standard, and the Decentralized Identity specification is well on its way.
 Both of these standards are key architectures toward privacy design, in particular in the short term for #ImmunityCertificates.**

 **The W3C CCG meets online via voice and IRC weekly on Tuesdays at 12noon ET, 9am PT, and 5pm CET.
 At several recent meetings we have had discussion on COVID-19 related privacy topics, and it looks like some standards around #ImmunityCredentials and #LocationPrivacy in particular will become official work items.
-Our meetings are open to the public, and are annonced on our public mailing list.**
+Our meetings are open to the public, and are announced on our public mailing list.**

 * W3C (ongoing).
 W3C Credentials Community Group
   * https://w3c-ccg.github.io/